ragibasif/xdbg/README.md

 # xdbg

+`xdbg` is a dynamically allocated memory debugger that tracks and logs every `malloc`, `realloc`, `calloc`, and `free` and displays them to standard output to help find memory leaks, memory corruption, overflows.

 > [!note]
 > This library is mostly complete.
 By that I mean the required and intended functionalities are implemented, however there are still some bugs that need to be fixed.